kyma-project/kyma/docs/deep-dive/04-dd-manage-functions-with-kyma-cli-serverless.md

 ## Prerequisites

-Before you start, make sure you have the following tools installed:
+Before you start, make sure you have these tools installed:

 - [Docker](https://www.docker.com/)
 - [Kyma CLI](#installation-install-kyma-cli)